unrealwork/atsd-use-cases/how-to/aws/route53-health-checks/uptime-report.md

-# How to Create Uptime Reports for AWS Route53 Health Checks
+# How to Create Uptime Reports for AWS Route 53 Health Checks

 ## Overview

-[AWS Route53](https://aws.amazon.com/route53) provides tools to monitor connectivity to AWS and external services using [health checks](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/welcome-health-checks.html).
+[AWS Route 53](https://aws.amazon.com/route53) provides tools to monitor connectivity to AWS and external services using [health checks](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/welcome-health-checks.html).

 A health check is a configuration for a scheduled connectivity test that AWS performs from multiple locations around the world.
 The health checks support HTTP, HTTPS, and TCP protocols.